bonfireprocessor/riscv_debian_install/readme.md

 Many Linux Desktop enviroments automatically mount an SD Card when it is inserted, in this case you need to unmount it, e.g. with the eject button in the Desktop File manager.
 SD Cards can be mounted in several ways, so there is no one-and-only way.

 #### Hint for VM users
 When you run the Scripts in a Linux VM on e.g. Windows or macOS it can be difficult to mount the SD card in the VM.
-Usually USB based SD Card readers can be assigned to the VM in Desktop Hypervisors like VMWare or UTM (Mac), but on board PCIe based SD-Card readers cannot be assigned.
+Usually SD Card readers can be assigned to the VM in Desktop Hypervisors like VMWare or UTM (Mac), but on board PCIe based SD-Card readers cannot be assigned.
 In this case it is best to copy the image to the Host enviornment and use a Host OS tool like Balena Etcher.

 #### Hint for installing the Image to an NVMe SSD
 There are two easy possiblties to install the IMage to an NVMe SSD: